 Landscapes, flowers, mountains – these components of nature are accessible to most people.
 If these scenes are painted or photographed in a certain way, it can be energizing and uplifting to the spirit.

 A lot of people have trouble with abstract paintings.
-If you go stand in front of one you might feel the emotion or the exploration of the artist.
+If you go stand in front of one, you might feel the emotion or the exploration of the artist.

 You note that you’ve taken a particular interest in the flower.
 Have you found that flowers impart a particular or distinct energy different from other forms of nature?

-If one enters their kitchen and looks a two cooking pots, they will see that they are distinctly different.
+If one enters their kitchen and looks at two cooking pots, they will see that they are distinctly different.
 Line up different flowers in a few vases and you will see it is the same thing, that each flower is wonderfully distinct.
 Take the iris, for example.
 There are many different varieties – Japanese iris are flat and the European varieties are bearded.
 There are so many variations and scents.
 Some scents are remarkable.
-Oils from flowers have be used for milliums to attract or heal.
+Oils from flowers have been used for millenniums to attract or heal.
 Take a bouquet of roses, especially fresh ones straight from a garden, and put them in a room with a closed door.
 The whole room is filled with their scent.

-Just like one can use the beauty of nature to connect with the Higher Self, do you feel that one can do same with art?
+Just like one can use the beauty of nature to connect with the Higher Self, do you feel that one can do the same with art?

 Most people find it easier to connect with their Higher Selves through the beauty of nature.
 For example, when the cherry blossoms bloom at the Brooklyn Botanical Gardens, there is something wonderful about walking beneath them and seeing all the pink petals falling to the ground.
 But just being in nature alone isn’t enough to open the heart.
 One must have the discipline to try and connect with the Higher Self and to make a habit of it.
 Connection with Nature is only a tool to ease the process of connecting to the Higher Self.
 The best way is a regular practice of linking to the Higher Self and meditating.
 Meditation is extremely important.